aqasemi/pyzkfp/README.md

 - Register/Delete fingerprints to and from the device's DB.
 - Identify users' fingerprints.
 - Light & Beep control functions.

+## Note
+This repo doesn't follow the naming conventions of Python.
+This repo doesn't implmenet or add any extra functionalties.
+It's just a binding to the C# executable.
+This library is fully compatible with zkteco's documentation (found inside the SDK zip file), you can read them to learn more.

 ## Usage
 Here's a simple example of how to use this library: